All Episodes

 Indeed, there was a peculiar and almost instantaneous priesthood that emerged.

-For me, there were a collapsing of idols during that time, and lurid examples of New Babylon, when watching people on late-night talk shows dress up as vaccines...
+For me, there were a collapsing of idols during that time and lurid examples of New Babylon when watching people on late-night talk shows dress up as vaccines.

 And a Catholic like Bobby Kennedy, by the way.

-A Christian, all of that like it uh there's a something um visceral I feel when I see him talk like, you know, oh, the shooting of bear, a thing on the head, the wor earworm or whatever.
+A Christian, all of that, like it, there's something visceral I feel when I see him like, you know, oh, the shooting of bear, a thing on the head, the earworm or whatever, the kind of delight, the brainworm rather, the delight taken in that condemnation and contempt, in fact, showed me that it showed me something.

-It would make much more sense if he was still in the Democrat Party or if he was the leader of the Democrat Party, and that the fact that it couldn't even acknowledge that is in a way this way one oh yes, this is how they infer the existence of dark energy and dark matter not from being able to detect its presence, of course, because it's undetectable by its nature, but by the movements of the phenomena around it, they posit its existence.
+They infer the existence of dark energy and dark matter, not from being able to detect its presence, of course, because it's undetectable by its nature, but by the movements of the phenomena around it, they posit its existence.

-After the baby food, baby formula.
+Baby food, baby formula.

 Right.